 It was theorized by Genius that many companies might be copying their lyrics.
 Therefore, it gave apostrophes a special formatting sequence.
 According to the evidence, Genius accused that Google used its lyrics on the search results page.

-Chief strategy officer at Genius, Ben Gross, aid to the Wall Street Journal that “We noticed that Google’s lyrics matched our lyrics down to the character.”
+Chief strategy officer at Genius, Ben Gross, aid to the Wall Street Journal that:

 In 2016, Google partnered with LyricFind to put lyrics displayed directly on its search page.
 Therefore, the tech giant confirmed that they did not take the lyrics from Genius's site.
 Besides, Google buys song lyrics from publishers and has a separate database to check copyrights in other lyrics websites.
 Maybe, LyricFind accidentally used Genius's lyrics to post on the Google search page.
 But the company did not say that it deliberately did it.